 Applications will be evaluated in terms of the clarity and quality of the course description; how well the proposed course fulfills the minor learning aims; potential for forging connections between existing courses and disciplines; and prospects of successful implementation (including potential student interest).
 Those who have not received a previous course development grant will be prioritized over previous recipients.
 Courses are typically offered one full academic year after the grant has been awarded.

-Applications should be submitted electronically to the director of the Office of Peace and Justice, Dr. John Kiess, at firstname.lastname@example.org by 5pm on April 10, 2018.
-Proposals will be reviewed by the Peace and Justice Steering Committee and decisions will be announced by April 28, 2018.
+Applications should be submitted electronically to the interim director of the Office of Peace and Justice, Dr. Michelle Gawerc, at firstname.lastname@example.org by 5pm on April 10, 2019.
+Proposals will be reviewed by the Peace and Justice Steering Committee and decisions will be announced by May 15, 2019.